laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

-laanp-StacksAndKits_v1_w105_P.pak
+laanp-StacksAndKits_v1_w106_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.1.8.118221 (Week: 105)
+Compatible with Icarus Version: Rev. 2.1.9.118433 (Week: 106)

 ## Description:
-This mod is designed for Icarus players who want to keep the experience intact but like some of the other quality of life aspects of my other mods.
+This mod is designed for Icarus players who want to keep the experience intact but like some of the other quality of life aspects of my other mods, specifically the Pete's Kits Workshop items.

 ### Changes:
 - Player levels shows actual, beyond 60